ipp-ementa/iped-documentation/documentation/rest_api/menus.md

 ## Detailed menu information

-Retrieves detailed information of a school canteen menu using its resource identifier.
+Retrieves detailed information of a menu using its resource identifier.

 URI: `/menus/:id`